Eric-Song-Nop/cire/README.md

 # Cire

 `Cire` is a static website generator implemented in `TypeScript` that provides IDE-like experiences for static documentation websites.
-It transforms source code with comments into interactive documentation featuring syntax highlighting, hover documentation, and goto definition functionality.
+It transforms source code with comments into interactive documentation featuring syntax analysis, hover documentation, and goto definition functionality.

 ## Technical Details